pkulchenko/ZeroBraneStudio/doc-lua-debugging.md

 If the file is not opened in the IDE, but the IDE is configured to auto-activate files (`editor.autoactivate = true`), the file will be loaded into the IDE.

 See [remote debugging section](doc-remote-debugging) of the documentation for details on how to configure and initiate debugging from your application.

+## Turning debugging `off` and `on`

+You may notice that in some cases the application you are debugging runs much slower than without debugging; when you run it without the debugger the speed is likely to be three to ten times faster.
+This may be okay for many situations, but in some cases when the application is complex, things may get slow.

+The debugger provides two methods that allow you to temporarily turn the debugging on and off.
+If you turn it on/off right around where the changes need to be applied, you can get almost the same performance you see without the debugger.

+For example, let's say you have a `bodyCollision` function where you check for collisions and you want to break when a body collision is detected.
+You can turn the debugging off (`require("mobdebug").off()`) right after starting debugging (using `require("mobdebug").start()`) and then turn it on and off around the section you are interested in:

+{% highlight lua %}
+function bodyCollision(event)
+  local target = event.target
+  if event.phase == "began" then
+    require("mobdebug").on() --<-- turn the debugger on
+    -- do whatever else needed for collision handling require("mobdebug").off() --<-- turn the debugger off end end
+{% endhighlight %}

+If you set a breakpoint somewhere between `on()` and `off()` calls, it will fire as expected.
+The rest of the application will be running with a "normal" speed in this case (you can see the difference if you remove all `off()` calls).